maxlath/wikibase-cli/README.md

 qclaims Q2001
 # or just his place of birth
 qclaims Q2001 P19
-# or in another language than English
+# or by specifying another language than your local language
 qclaims Q2001 fr
 qclaims Q2001 P19 fr
 ```